SimoneRipamonti/Project/include/README.md

 These functions print on csv files the solution of temporal and spatial problems such as transport and reaction ones.

 # MuParser
-It contains the muparser_fun class which is defined in the muparser_fun.hpp file.
+It contains the muparser_fun_ class which is defined in the muparser_fun.hpp file.

 This class permit us to read and use functions which are given as handle function in the data.pot file.

 # Functions
 It contains 3 different functions:

--the first one is specific for setting the solver to a linear system
+1. the first one is specific for setting the solver to a linear system

--the second and the third ones are used in the transport_decay.cpp file in order to set the linear system for the transport and decay problem
+2. the second and the third ones are used in the transport_decay.cpp file in order to set the linear system for the transport and decay problem

 # Transport and decay functions
-It contains the funcitons which define and solve the transport and decay problem
+It contains the funcitons which define and solve the transport and decay problem.